 When spinach is microwaved, it undergoes minimal cooking time, which helps preserve its nutritional value.
 The quick cooking process also helps to prevent the loss of water-soluble vitamins that can occur with longer cooking times.

-See also How to cook beef flank steak
+See also How long does it take to cook clams

 It’s important to note that microwaving spinach should be done with minimal water and at the appropriate power level to prevent nutrient loss.
 Using a microwave-safe bowl with a lid or covering the spinach with a microwave-safe wrap can help minimize nutrient loss and promote even cooking.